deNULL/ton-multisig/README.md

 * `test-multisig-method.fif` Fift script that simulates executing a get-method of a smart contract for a given state.
 It includes `multisig-code-getters.fif`, so it can call get-methods even if wallet was uploaded without them.

 If you wish to make modifications to the wallet's code, it's better to test it using `test-...` scripts without actually uploading it to the blockchain.
 The same can be done in case something goes wrong (see "Troubleshooting" section below).

+# (Re)building the wallet code

+As was mentioned above, the smart contract code is located in `multisig-code.fc` and its getters are in `multisig-getters.fc`.
+These files are written in FunC language, so after you make any changes to them, you need to run FunC transpiler before you can upload the updated code.

+Run these commands:

+``
+func -o"multisig-code-getters.fif" -P smartcont/stdlib.fc multisig-code.fc multisig-code-getters.fc
+func -o"multisig-code.fif" -P smartcont/stdlib.fc multisig-code.fc
+``

+This should rebuild files `multisig-code-getters.fif` (full version of the wallet) and `multisig-code.fif` (stripped-down version, without getters).
+Now you can use `multisig-init.fif` to init your wallet (see "Initialising a new wallet" section below).

 # How to use